Tobigreat/Education-Management-Analysis/README.md

 working with this government and using this information to better understand which potential schools should be selected to become part of a public private partnership with Bridge.

-## Note: The exercise were carry out on Mysql
+## Note: The exercise was carried out on Mysql